DavidJDallas/Computer-Architecture/0:Introduction/Notes.md

 Some stored programmes devices also have specialized hardware to accelerate certain operations.
 DSPs: Digital signal processors
 GPUs: Graphics processing units

+- An Embedded system is a computer that is embedded in a larger system that does a very specific job.
+Embedded systems still use a stored programme micro-architecture.
+Firmware is software that provdies very low level control of hardware.